buttplugio/stpihkal/stpihkal/hardware/vorze-a10-cyclone-sa.md

 ## Bluetooth Details

 Vorze uses Bluetooth LE to communicate with other machines.

-### A10 Cyclone

 The main service UUID for the A10 Cyclone is

 ```
 40ee1111-63ec-4b7f-8ce7-712efd55b90e